How to Explain Adoption to a Child with Understanding and Support

 Use Simple Language: Age-Appropriate Explanations

-When explaining adoption to a young child, it’s important to use age-appropriate language that they can understand.
+When discussing adoption with a young child, it’s important to use age-appropriate language that they can understand.
 Keep explanations simple, concrete, and focused on concepts they can grasp.
 For example, you can explain that their birth parents couldn’t take care of them, so another family chose to become their forever family.

 Using complex language or euphemisms can confuse and overwhelm a young child.
 Avoid technical terms or abstract concepts that may be difficult for them to understand.
 Instead, use simple and concrete explanations that relate to their everyday experiences.